404Piyush/TMS/README.md

 3. **Configure the Bot Token**:

-   Replace `"ENTER YOUR DISCORD BOT TOKEN"` in `Main.java` with your actual Discord bot token.
+   Replace `"ENTER YOUR DISCORD BOT TOKEN"` in `Main.java` with your Discord bot token.

 4. **Run the Bot**: